espoirMur/my-blog-gastby/content/blog/customs-git-config/index.md

 ## The problem

-You are working on a project, and they have a standard commit message template you have to for your commits, or like me, you don't like writing your commit message in the default git editor, Vim.
+You are working on a project, and they have a standard commit message template you have to use for your commits, or like me, you don't like writing your commit message in the default git editor, Vim.
 I had headaches when trying to quit Vim once I have finished editing my commit message.

 ## The solution